jackdbd/personal-website/src/posts/performance-audit-italian-news-website.md

 Users spend less time consuming content on a slow website.
 This can have a negative impact on revenue, in particular for news websites.
 Google's DoubleClick reports that publishers whose mobile sites load in 5 seconds earn up to [2x more mobile ad revenue](https://wpostats.com/2016/09/15/double-click-revenue.html) than sites loading in 19 seconds.

-In this article I'll describe what I found out about the digital version of [Il Tirreno](https://www.iltirreno.it/), an Italian newspaper that covers news about Tuscany.
-I'll analyze both data collected from the real users visiting the website, and data collected in a controlled environment under a predefined set of network and device conditions.
+In this article I'm going to describe what I found out about the digital version of [Il Tirreno](https://www.iltirreno.it/), an Italian newspaper that covers news about Tuscany.
+I'm going to analyze both data collected from the real users visiting the website, and data collected in a controlled environment under a predefined set of network and device conditions.

 Il Tirreno has 14 different editions, and eight out of the ten provinces in Tuscany have at least one edition of this newspaper.
 Since I live in Versilia, I decided to focus my analysis on the web page https://www.iltirreno.it/versilia.
 This means that all my findings and suggestions are related to that page.
 The structure of the local news front page stays the same across all 14 local editions of iltirreno.it though, so most conclusions should hold for pages like https://www.iltirreno.it/lucca or https://www.iltirreno.it/pisa.